temporalio/documentation/docs/python/how-to-spawn-a-workflow-execution-in-python.md

     )
 ```

-The following code example, starts a Workflow and waits for completion.
+The following code example starts a Workflow and waits for completion.

 ```python
 async def main():